Yanfeng-Yang-0316/CDCIT/README.md

 which is an important problem in statistics, machine learning and causal structure learning.
 The random variables $X, Y, Z$ can represent gene expression levels, a characterization of a particular disease, or clinical information.
 And they may also be high-dimensional random variables.
 We utilize [Diffusion Models](https://arxiv.org/abs/2011.13456) and the [Conditional Randomization Test (CRT)](https://arxiv.org/abs/2304.04183) to test the conditional independence relationships.

-## Big News
+## Big News 🔥🔥🔥
-A faster conditional independence test specially designed for PC algorithm can be found in [https://arxiv.org/abs/2602.08315]!!!
+We proposed a [faster conditional independence test](https://arxiv.org/abs/2602.08315) specially designed for PC algorithm!!!

 ## Usage
 There is detailed description of function **perform_diffusion_crt()** in diffusion_crt.py.
 Show_case.ipynb also provides the usage.